Skip to main content

 FAQ

-Yes.
-The generated names are not trademarked or copyrighted — they're combinations of common real-world names.
-You're free to use them in fiction, games, screenplays, or any creative project without attribution.
-Just review the output to make sure no combination accidentally matches a well-known public figure in your target market.
+The names are common real-world given names and surnames, none of which are trademarked strings.
+Using them in fiction, games, or screenplays does not require attribution.
+Before publishing, do a quick scan to confirm no combination accidentally matches a well-known public figure in your target market.